Applications for the Rural Regenerator Fellowship are now closed as of June 7, 2022. Applicants will receive notifications August 4 - 8, 2022.

-From drastically shifting economies, increasing diversity and aging populations, to the effects of climate change and COVID, rural places in the Upper Midwest need leaders who know the importance of creativity and culture in cultivating human-centered systems for rural community health, economic vitality, and civic engagement.
-Springboard's Rural Regenerator Fellowship, launched in 2021, supports these leaders through unrestricted funding, and ongoing learning and exchange.
+Rural places need leaders who know the importance of creativity and culture in cultivating human-centered systems for rural community health, economic vitality, and civic engagement.
+Springboard's Rural Regenerator Fellowship, launched in 2021, supports these creative leaders in the Upper Midwest through unrestricted funding, and ongoing learning and exchange.

 About the Fellowship

 The Rural Regenerator Fellowship brings together individual artists, makers, and culture bearers, grassroots organizers, community development workers, public sector workers and other rural changemakers who are committed to advancing the role of art, culture and creativity in rural development and community building.
-Fellows participate in two years of peer learning and exchange, receive ongoing support for their community work through 1:1 coaching and technical assistance, and receive an unrestricted $10,000 stipend.
+Fellows participate in two years of peer learning and exchange, and receive an unrestricted $10,000 stipend.

 Rural Regenerator Fellowship Information